AI-and-Blockchain/S22_StudyBlock/README.md

 pip install -r requirements.txt
 ```

-Following this install the NLP model from this link:
+Following this, install the NLP model from this link:
 ```
 https://allenai.github.io/scispacy/
 ```